Web5design/wellrested-samples/README.md

 $ php composer.phar install
 ```

 For the mini API in the **api** directory, you may need to modify some paths to fit your installation.
+The ApiSampleRouter class has a class constant you can modify to fit your installation path.

 Also, set the permissions to allow write access for the file **/api/lib/ApiSample/data/articles.json** if you would like to use the POST, PUT, and DELETE methods to modify the data.

 Single-file Examples